Guilouz/Flsun-S1-T1/Configurations Files/README.md

 - Improved Bed Mesh.
 - Fixed `UNLOAD_FILAMENT` macro to purge filament before retraction to avoid clogging.
 - Fixed filament sensor detection.
 The pause was carried out as soon as the detector was triggered, which caused a significant loss of filament (approximately 600/650mm).
 - Fixed the limitation of Z-Offset.
-It could only be applied in the range .02 to .05.
+It could only be applied in the range .02 to .05 (only on Web-UI not from the screen).
 - Fixed `CANCEL_PRINT` macro to prevent the hotend from hitting drying box when print is cancelled and hotend is placed at the front of the bed.
 - Other minor fixes.